 Firstly, what is an Vietnam Approval Letter?
 This letter shows that you have been granted THE RIGHTS to a Vietnamese Visa upon arrival at your chosen airport in Vietnam.
 This is not an actual Visa.
 Unfortunately you cannot buy a Visa for Vietnam online, and must pick it up and get it stamped when you arrive.

 The Approval letter is a MUST HAVE if you want to enter the country.
 Your airline will not allow you to fly unless you have this letter with you (Exception: If you are staying less than the maximum free entry days – see below).
-There are a few online websites that offer the Vietnam Visa Approval Letter but the best one to buy this from is the official Vietnam Government Website
+There are a few online websites that offer the Vietnam Visa Approval Letter and this is where I got mine: Vietnam Government Website

 The letter costs $17 USD ($23.19 AUD/ £13.25) and takes about 2 working days to be processed.